(This page is currently a Work-In-Progress)

 - DC +10 if it’s flush with a surface and only obscuring details of that surface (such as obcuring a door in a wall)

 - DC +15 if it’s backed by an appropriately-shaped force field (see above)

 All holograms must have a power source that generates the hologram.
 The source must be within line-of-effect of the hologram’s intended location to project it.
 Otherwise, it’s restricted only by the caster level or manifester level of the hologram.

 The sheen are an uncaring robotic menace to civilized worlds, and are a primary antagonistic force in this setting.
 However, great adversity begets great innovation.

 There exist powerful constructs called “superdevices” that require a derivative of rare “subsistium” crystal for power.
 Raw subsistium crystal is useless until refined.
-It can be refined into either magenta-colored “magine” (for magic superdevices) or amber-colored “psiodine” (for psionic superdevices) at a refinery that specializes in magine or psiodine.
+It can be refined into either magenta-colored “magine” (for magic superdevices) or cyan-colored “psiodine” (for psionic superdevices) at a refinery that specializes in magine or psiodine.
 Once subsistium is refined into magine or psiodine, the change is permanent.

 Subsistium, once refined into magine or psiodine, exists as discrete 2-inch, 1 pound cubes.
 These cubes are as hard as adamantine and have 80 hit points, but resist attempts to forge or reshape them, making them useless as weapons or ammunition.
 Sundering a cube of magine or psiodine deals 1d20 untyped energy damage to all creatures and objects within 5 feet.
 Subsistium, magine, and psiodine are precious resources that are tightly controlled by the Hyperion government.
 As such, they cannot be bought or sold, and are always classified with Illegality Code B or C in Hyperion space.
 Even on the black market you’re more likely to be mugged by a kingpin’s minions than ever find a buyer.